IshanGaurav/LLD/DesignPatterns/DecoratorPattern/DecoratorPattern.md

 * **Answer:** When the exact order of execution strictly matters, or when you have to write code that relies on the specific concrete type of an object.
 Once you wrap a `SimpleCoffee` in a `Milk` decorator, it is no longer recognized as a `SimpleCoffee` type by the system; it is just a generic `Beverage`.

----

-That covers the most critical Structural pattern.
-In LLD interviews, you might also run into **Facade** (creating a simple interface to hide a complex system of classes) or **Adapter** (making two incompatible interfaces work together, like a USB-to-USBC dongle).

-Would you like to map out one of those next to finish out the Structural category, or are you ready to test your knowledge with a full system design prompt?